Healing Ancestral Trauma through Nature, Ritual, and Community

 Ceremony, Wild Nature, and Community

-and supported by ritual, we can begin a process of reclamation and healing.
-We give
+supported by ritual, we can begin a process of reclamation and healing.
+We give ourselves time

 Flow of the Days

-We will meet daily in sharing and teaching councils, followed by experiential reflection
+meet daily in sharing and teaching councils, followed by experiential reflection walks on the

 Additional course details & Materials

-Please arrive by 10:00am on August 19th.
-The ceremony will end by noon on August 25th.
-More logistical info will be sent when you register for the program.
+Start time is 10:00am on Aug.
+6, and end time is noon on Aug.
+12. More logistical info will be sent when you register for the program.
 ADDITIONAL FEES: Land Use Fee $105 to be collected at or before the time of the program.